 Why need to recover deleted files using command prompt?
 Just think about it what you can do after you empty the recycle bin, then you see nothing you can restore.
 And while using the computer, it just quit, refuses to reboot.
 The CMD is a great way to restore deleted files from recycle bin or recover shift deleted files using Command prompt.
 Here are the steps for how to undelete Command from Windows 10/8/7/XP:

 After then, you can see there is a list of items like Dc25.url, Dc26.
 Ink, etc..
 Actually, the number represents the number of deleted files.
 “D” means the drive where the Windows operating system is installed.
 A hidden folder is creating on each volume that has the recycle bin enabled named Recycled.
 Any deleted files are moved to this folder and renamed to C <original drive letter> <number file deleted> <original extension> and the original full name and path stored in a mapping file Info.

 Use the COPY command to recover the files you need.
 For example: COPY *.DOC C:\Temp to copy all DOC files to C:\Temp.
 Now you can open these data and find the one(s) that you wanted to CMD recover deleted files.

-As we all know that while connected an extra device, like flash drive, or USB drive with a computer, when you delete a file from the device, the deleted files are not put into recycle bin, right?
+As we all know that while connected an extra device, like a flash drive, or USB drive with a computer, when you delete a file from the device, the deleted files are not put into recycle bin, right?
 That’s where this Attrib command way is used for.
-You can use it to recover any file in flash drive/USB drive.
-Here are the simple steps for how to recover deleted files from USB using CMD:
+You can use it to recover any file in the flash drive/USB drive.
+Here are the simple steps for how to recover deleted files from USB using CMD or how to use command prompt to recover deleted files from the built-in drive:

 Click the download button to get iBeesoft data recovery software.
 After downloading it, double-click the .exe file to install on your computer.
 It is fully compatible with Windows 10/8/7/XP/Vista.
 Next, run it right away.